+Reading new data from disk is one of the things that can indirectly trigger the database writer to write dirty buffers back to disk.
+When Oracle reads a block of data from the disk, it must place that data somewhere in the database buffer cache.
+If it can find an empty buffer, it uses that.
+Otherwise, it looks for an old buffer that has not been changed.
 If it finds one, it overwrites it with the new data.
 After checking a certain number of old buffers, if an unchanged one has not been found, the DBWR process will be asked to start writing some data back to disk in order to free up space for the new data.
-The following SlideShow demonstrates how this works.
+The following series of images demonstrates how this works.

 When Oracle is checking for unmodified buffers it always starts with the least recently used buffer and works its way forward to the most recently used.
 Similarly when writing data, Oracle will write the least recently used blocks first.

 The buffers in the cache are organized in two lists:

-- the write list and
+the write list and

 the least recently used (LRU) list.

+The write list holds dirty buffers, which contain data that has been modified but has not yet been written to disk.
+The LRU list holds free buffers, pinned buffers, and dirty buffers that have not yet been moved to the write list.
+Free buffers do not contain any useful data and are available for use.
+Pinned buffers are currently being accessed.
+When an Oracle process accesses a buffer, the process moves the buffer to the most recently used (MRU) end of the LRU list.
 As more buffers are continually moved to the MRU end of the LRU list, dirty buffers age toward the LRU end of the LRU list.
-The first time an Oracle user process requires a particular piece of data, it searches for the data in the database buffer cache
+The first time an Oracle user process requires a particular piece of data, it searches for the data in the database buffer cache.